pitastrudl/wekanwiki/Wekan-vs-Sandstorm.md

 ### Wekan

 * Can run on less powerful hardware than Sandstorm
 * Could potentially run on ARM, if there is Meteor.js port for ARM.
-Some platform running on Raspberry Pi could already have it, someone needs to do more research about it.
+Some platform running on Raspberry Pi could already have Wekan, someone needs to do more research about it.

 ### Sandstorm